-Table 16 - Boiler Setting Access

-Boiler Setting Program Navigation
+Table 14 - Boiler Setting Access Boiler Setting Program Navigation

 Once the code is confirmed, the user can start to set the Boiler Settings.
 Use the arrow keys on the display to navigate through the Boiler Settings.
 A blinking setting indicates the setting can be changed.
 To change a setting, press ENTER.
-Boiler settings can be increased by pressing $^{\land}$ and decreased by pressing $^{\lor}$ on the display.
+Boiler settings can be increased by pressing $^{\text{A}}$ and decreased by pressing v on the display.
 When done, press ENTER.
-The setting will stop blinking and the user can move on to next setting.
+The setting will stop blinking and the user can move on to next setting by pressing the < or > arrow keys.
 Press RESET to exit programming and store settings.
 Listed below are the boiler settings that can be programmed into the control.

 Screen Description CENTRAL HEAT 180 °F Allows the user to adjust the boiler set point from 50F to 190°F (Factory Default 180°F).
 CENTRAL DIFF SET 30 °F Adjusts the boiler differential set point from 5°F to 30°F (Factory Default 30°F).
 DHW SETPOINT 119 °F Adjusts the indirect tank set point from 70°F to 185°F (Factory Default 119°F).
 DHW DIFF SETPOINT 7 °F Adjusts the DHW differential set point from 1°F to 30°F (Factory Default 7°F).
-TEMP DISPLAY C OR F Adjusts the temperature measurement in F = Fahrenheit to C = Celsius (Default is Fahrenheit).
+TEMP DISPLAY C OR F °F Adjusts the temperature measurement in $F = Fahrenheit$ to $C = Celsius$ (Default is Fahrenheit).

-Table 19 - Boiler Setting Program Navigation
+Table 15 - Boiler Setting Program Navigation Clock Settings

-Clock Settings